seulgie/fleet_anomaly_detection/README.md

 ## Background

-I built the original 2018 version at Kolon Benit while working on GIS-driven operational analytics in Seoul.
+I built the original 2018 version while working on GIS-driven operational analytics in Seoul.
 Today I focus on mobility, geospatial, and operational data systems in Paris.